trifl/Chirp/README.md

 You can drop Chirp.swift directly into your project, or drag the Chirp project into your workspace.

 ### Sample code
-`prepareSound` lets you preload a sound into memory
+`prepareSound` is used to preload a sound into memory.
+This increases the retain count of the sound by 1.
+You must call this method before calling playSound
 ```swift
 /* MyViewController.swift */